emlid/navio2-docs/docs/Navio-APM/power-up-navio-plus.md

 ***Redundancy:***

-In case of power module failure Navio+ will switch to the power from the servo rail.
+In case of power module failure Navio+ will switch to power from the servo rail.

 ####Powering servo rail